-Humanities › History & Culture Today in History: Inventions, Patents, and Copyrights A landing page and brief summary for our "Today in History" articles Share Flipboard Email Print krisanapong detraphiphat/Getty Images History & Culture Inventions Invention Timelines Famous Inventions Famous Inventors Patents & Trademarks Computers & The Internet American History African American History African History Ancient History and Culture Asian History European History Genealogy Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Mary Bellis Inventions Expert Mary Bellis covered inventions and inventors for ThoughtCo for 18 years.
-She is known for her independent films and documentaries, including one about Alexander Graham Bell. our editorial process Mary Bellis Updated June 03, 2019 A vast number of patents, trademarks, and copyrights are established on any given day in history, but each day of the year has at least one famous invention that was officially recognized on that day.
-Obviously, we can’t go into all 365 days of the year in this article, so let it serve as a guide for navigating our calendar of famous inventions.
-You might think the history of business, like getting copyrights, patents, and trademarks, is about as exciting as watching paint dry.
+Humanities › History & Culture Today in History: Inventions, Patents, and Copyrights Share Flipboard Email Print krisanapong detraphiphat/Getty Images History & Culture Inventions Invention Timelines Famous Inventions Famous Inventors Patents & Trademarks Computers & The Internet American History African American History African History Ancient History and Culture Asian History European History Genealogy Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Mary Bellis Inventions Expert Mary Bellis covered inventions and inventors for ThoughtCo for 18 years.
+She is known for her independent films and documentaries, including one about Alexander Graham Bell. our editorial process Mary Bellis Updated January 11, 2021 A vast number of patents, trademarks, and copyrights are established on any given day in history, but each day of the year has at least one famous invention that was officially recognized on that day.
+It's not possible to go into all 365 days of the year in this article, so let it serve as a guide for navigating our calendar of famous inventions.
+You might think the history of business, like getting copyrights, patents, and trademarks is about as exciting as watching paint dry.
 However, you might be surprised at how many household names and items you’re familiar with or use in your daily life.
 Peruse one of the months below and explore exactly what happened on each day of history as it relates to the creation of patents, copyrights, and inventions.
-Notable Inventions by Month of Copyright or Patent Throughout history, each month celebrates the birth of its own share of patents and trademarks.
-Here are just some of the many examples to whet your appetite.
-In January, Willy Wonka was registered as a trademark in 1972, as was the Whopper burger in 1965, Campbell’s Soup in 1906, and Coca-Cola in 1893.
+January Through March Patents Thomas Edison with his phonograph, which was patented in February 1878.
+Getty Images In January, Willy Wonka was registered as a trademark in 1972, as was the Whopper burger in 1965, Campbell’s Soup in 1906, and Coca-Cola in 1893.
 February features the patent of the washing machine in 1827, the patent of the phonograph to Thomas Edison in 1878, and the registration of Sun-Maid (raisins) trademark in 1917.
 March boasts the patent of the Hula-Hoop in 1963, the patent of aspirin in 1899, and maybe the granddaddy of them all, the telephone, patented by Alexander Graham Bell in 1876.
-April got people moving with the invention of four-wheeled roller skates in 1863.
-May The helicopter was patented in 1943, and the first Barbie doll was registered as a trademark in 1958.
+Patents: April–June The helicopter received its patent in May 1943.
+Capture / Getty Images April got people moving with the invention of four-wheeled roller skates in 1863.
+In May, the helicopter was patented in 1943, and the first Barbie doll was registered as a trademark in 1958.
 In June, Christopher Latham Sholes’ version of the typewriter received a patent in 1868 and was the first to be commercially mass-produced a year later as the Remington Model 1.
 And how would anyone be able to satisfy a chocolate craving without the 1906 registered trademarked Hershey milk chocolate bar?
-July saw the copyright of the name for that fun stuff known as Silly Putty (1952), the bane to all moms, and in July 1988, Bugs Bunny officially owned the phrase, “What’s Up, Doc?”
-In August 1941, the first Jeep rolled off the assembly line, the Ford trademark was registered in August 1909, and one of the greatest rock songs of all time, the Beatles’ “Hey Jude,” was copyrighted in August 1968—what a month!
+Patents: July–September Silly Putty was granted a patent in July 1952.
+University of the Fraser Valley / Wikimedia Commons / CC BY 2.0 July saw the copyright of the name for that fun stuff known as Silly Putty (1952), the bane to all moms, and in July 1988, Bugs Bunny officially owned the phrase, “What’s Up, Doc?”
+In August 1941, the first Jeep rolled off the assembly line, the Ford trademark was registered in August 1909, and one of the greatest rock songs of all time, the Beatles’ “Hey Jude,” was copyrighted in August 1968.
 September was mostly quiet, except for one thing: The first major book to be printed using movable type, the Guttenberg Bible, was published in 1452.
-In October, lawyer John J. Loud received a patent for the ballpoint pen in 1888, a handy writing tool that would see a lot of refinement over the years.
+End-of-the-Year Patents Scrabble earned its patent in December 1948.
+The Spruce / Margot Cavin In October, lawyer John J. Loud received a patent for the ballpoint pen in 1888, a handy writing tool that would see a lot of refinement over the years.
 And meals became even more special in 1958 when Ore-Ida received its official trademark for their deep-fried Tater Tots.
 In November, the first electric razor was patented by Jacob Schick in 1928, while Trivial Pursuit was trademarked in November 1981.
 December can brag about Scrabble being trademarked in 1948, and gum chewers can thank William Finely Semple who filed a patent for chewing gum in 1869.